victorsolaya/Conversation-Knowledge-Mining-Solution-Accelerator/microhack_workshop/docs/workshop/Challenge-6/index.md

 - Python environment with required libraries installed (`azure-ai-evaluation`, `pandas`, etc.).
 - Access to the Azure API endpoint.

-If you did already set up a virtual environment in **Challenge 3-4**, skip to step 4 below.
+If you already set up a virtual environment in **Challenge 3-4**, skip to step 4 below.
 Otherwise, please follow the steps below to set up your virtual environment and run the notebook.
 1. Navigate to the `workshop` folder in the terminal in your local repository and run the following commands
 2. Open the `.env.sample` to update the variables with the details of your solution.
 Remeber to save the file after filling in the details.
     - Rename the file to `.env` and save it.